RahilBA/Seattle-Airbnb-Open-Data/README.md

 I also applied resampling techniques, like SMOTE, to be sure the classifier can capture all unusual listings.

 ### Evaluation and key findings
-Essential elements in this regressor were number of bedrooms, number of bathrooms, number of beds, number of included guests, number of reviews, season, neighborhood, cancellation fee, and policy strict.
-In general, these features can be categorized into three broad categories; one is the properties features, previous reviews, and seasonal and weekly demand which I analyze more in the next part.
+Essential elements in Random Forest regressor were number of bedrooms, number of bathrooms, number of beds, number of included guests, number of reviews, season, neighborhood, cancellation fee, and policy strict.
+In general, these features can be categorized into three broad categories; one is the properties features, previous reviews, and seasonal and weekly demand.
 ![](RandomForest_ImportantFeatures.png)

 The blue line represents the predicted values while the black dots represent the actual daily values .
-From the plot, it seems that the model can catch the seasonality and fit historical data very well
+From the plot, it seems that the model can catch the seasonality and fit historical data very well.
 ![](Prophet_Forecasting.png)

 Out of 520 low performer listings about 466 predicted accurately by this classifier.
 The area under the ROC curve shows the model accuracy in classifying these two groups for a new dataset is 89%.
 The followings are confusion matrix and ROC curve which shows how the GBM model performs on the totally new dataset.